data-psl/data-psl.github.io/preparatory-week.md

 ---

 This year, the transverse program for data sciences of PSL proposes two preparatory weeks :
-- [The first one](#Preparatory-week-on-machine-learning,-spark-and-ethics)  (starting the 30th of August)  focuses on basics in math and data science.
+- **The preparatory week on basics** in math and data science (starting the 30th of August).
 The students will follow it **remotely and autonomously**.
 For each part, video lectures, exercise sheets and lab sessions (Python notebooks) will be provided.
-- The second week (6 to  11 Sept.
-2021) provides   an introduction to machine learning, data managment, and the  ethics of data science.
+- **The preparatory week on machine learning, bigdata, and  ethics**  (6 to  11 Sept.
+2021)

 Both weeks are open to all master and PhD students from PSL.
 Subject to availabilities, students from other universities can also